 Now that you've wrapped your head around conversion rate optimisation on your website and created content offers to bolster the entire process you now have to get that content served to your target audience.
 What system of delivery should you utilise to get the job done?
 That's the ever-efficient and extremely important landing page.

-conversion rate optimisation tools: Landing Page Optimisation
+Conversion rate optimisation tools: Landing Pages

 Your landing page serves a dual purpose, that of capturing your visitor's information on an embedded form so that you may send them the offer and also to host the offer in the form of an additional thank you page.
 Your strategy here should be capturing your user's information on the landing page which offers the download, and then delivering on that exchange through directing them to the download hosted on the thank you page.